MahmoudMans/Bambi-Ball/README.md

-# Flying plane SDL2 animation
+# SQL2 Based game - BambiBall

+(gamesdl.PNG)

 This project is written in C and uses [CMake][] as a build system.<br>
-It shows how we can make a basic animation using [SDL2][SDL] : Flying plane.
+It shows how we can make a basic animation using [SDL2][sdl] : A ball moving in a map.

 It could be used as a base for any SDL2 game.
 Just fork it, clone it and execute the `rename_project.sh` script.
 You will be prompted to enter the new